rrhew/rhew-lab/content/authors/tcochran/_index.md

 - Current Undergraduate
 ---

 Taleen joined the Atmospheric Biogeochemitry Laboratory as part of the URAP Program.
-She is currently working on laser-based measurements of CO2 and will soon be working on GC-MS measurements of air samples.
+She worked on laser-based measurements of CO2 for soil respiration studies.